This is a typical question you might ask in various projects on Raspberry Pi.

 sudo apt install phpmyadmin

-- Log in with the user created before
+• Log in with the user created previously.

-- You’ll find our database in the menu, with the table inside and the data on the right
+• You’ll find your database in the left menu, with the table inside and the data on the right.

-Something like this: - You’ll also find intuitive menu to do everything within your database
+• You’ll also find an intuitive menu to do everything within your database.

 Virtual Hosts